 Out-of-the-box, it has a boomy sound profile, with a balanced mid-range that ensures vocals and lead instruments sound clear and present in the mix.
 Thanks to its 360-degree design, its soundstage is perceived as wide and spacious from all angles.
 It can even play stereo content without downmixing it into mono, resulting in a more immersive-sounding soundstage.
 It can get quite loud, though there are some compression artifacts present at max volume that affect the quality of your audio at louder volumes.
 Its battery also lasts almost 18 hours, so you don't need to worry about charging it much when you're on the go.

 Overall, Ultimate Ears makes speakers that are generally designed for outdoor use.
 Many of them have IP ratings for water and dust resistance, and they're generally well-built.
-Many of their speakers are compatible with the Ultimate Ears app, which has some sound customization features like a graphic EQ and presets.
+Many of their speakers are compatible with the Ultimate Ears app, which has sound customization features like a graphic EQ and presets.
 However, the Ultimate Ears speakers we've tested generally don't support voice assistants, and many aren't compatible with Apple AirPlay or Google Chromecast.

 Jul 21, 2021: Verified picks for accuracy, and updated text for clarity.

 Ultimate Ears offers quite a few speakers for a variety of uses.
 Generally, they're very well-built and designed for outdoor use, but they don't have voice assistant support.
 These Bluetooth speakers often have a wide and spacious soundstage, but they may lack low bass.
 Thankfully, quite a few let you customize their sound profiles using the graphic EQ in the Ultimate Ears app.